 Unit Specific Education/Experience/Skills

-Associates degree; 1-3 years of related and progressively more responsible or expansive work experience in an information technology area related to the duties to be performed or Bachelors degree; up to six months of related and progressively more responsible or expansive work experience in an information technology area related to the duties to be performed; or an equivalent combination of education and experience.
+Knowledge equivalent to that which normally would be acquired by completing a two-year college degree program in Computer Science, Information Systems, Business or a related information technology field, with coursework in an information technology specialization related to the area of employment; one to three years of related and progressively more responsible or expansive work experience in an information technology area related to the duties to be performed; or an equivalent combination of education and experience.

-Experience working in a very fast paced environment; experience working with various levels of customers from student workers to Executive Management; experience with imaging, asset management, and backup software; experience working with vendors; experience managing workstations in a complex environment (both Windows and iOS); exceptional customer service values and skills, including ability to successfully resolve conflict constructively and to maintain positive relationships with executive sponsors for customer groups; ability to work collaboratively in a team environment; ability to work under pressure and consistently meet deadlines; curiosity in new and emerging technologies, with a desire to implement for the betterment of campus and stakeholder experiences; ability to isolate, analyze, decipher and resolve complex issues; strong reasoning and problem-solving skills; ability to complete tasks on a timeline and valid driver's license.
+Experience with imaging, asset management, and backup software: experience working with vendors; experience managing workstations in a complex environment (both Windows and iOS); exceptional customer service values and skills, including ability to successfully resolve conflict constructively and to maintain positive relationship with executive sponsors for customer groups; ability to work collaboratively in a team environment; ability to work under pressure and consistently meet deadlines; curiosity in new & emerging technologies, with a desire to implement for the betterment of campus and stakeholder experiences.

 Equal Employment Opportunity Statement